College of Veterinary Medicine

 Dress like a surgeon and watch students prepare a patient for surgery.
 104 Trotter Hall.

-Guess how many fleas are crammed into a jar.
+Guess how many fleas are fit in a jar.
 204 Trotter Hall.

 What's your air capacity?